Midea (Argolid): Mythology and proto-history

 Midea was originally called Perseuspolis (Περσέως πόλις), and is mentioned by Pseudo-Apollodorus in connection with its eponymous hero Perseus.
 It was said to have derived its name from the wife of Electryon, and was celebrated as the residence of Electryon and the birthplace of his daughter Alcmena, best known as the mother of Heracles.
 But it is mentioned in the earliest division of the country, along with the Heraeum and Tiryns, as belonging to Proetus.
 It was the residence of Hippodameia in her banishment.

 History

 It was destroyed by Argos, probably at the same time as Tiryns, soon after the Greco-Persian Wars.
 Strabo describes Midea as near Tiryns; and from its mention by Pausanias, in connection with the Heraeum and Tiryns, it must be placed on the eastern edge of the Argeian plain.
-The only clue in the ancient authors to its exact position a statement by Pausanias, who says that, returning from Tiryns into the road leading from Argos to Epidaurus, "you will reach Mideia on the left."
+The only clue in the ancient authors to its exact position is a statement by Pausanias, who says that, returning from Tiryns into the road leading from Argos to Epidaurus, "you will reach Mideia on the left."